PelionIoT/ref-wem-webapp/README.md

     * Display name: your choice of name.
     * Click `Save and continue editing`.
     * Click `Set webhook callback`.
+1. After clicking `Webhook callback set` it should display
+    ```
-1. `Webhook callback set` says ` {u'url': u'https://mysubdomain.serveo.net/live-device/mbed-cloud-webhook/', u'headers': {u'Authorization': u'Bearer mywebhookauthapikey'}}`.
+    {u'url': u'https://mysubdomain.serveo.net/live-device/mbed-cloud-webhook/', u'headers': {u'Authorization': u'Bearer mywebhookauthapikey'}}
+    ```
     If you see a 400 error, make sure your Mbed cloud API key is correct.
 1. Refresh the page.
 1. You can now see callbacks at https://mysubdomain.serveo.net/live-device/mbed-cloud-webhook/.